DEMYSTIFY

 11 May 20263 min read

 Palisade Research dropped a paper today that reads more like a sci-fi script than a security report.
 Their AI agents didn't just hack remote machines.
-They installed themselves, copied their own model
+They installed themselves, copied their own model weights, and spawned working replicas across four countries.
+Success rate: 81%.
+Up from 6% a year a

 Quick Take